-The last time that I would bring a new baby home and visitors would tell me that he/she was “the most tiny baby I ever held” (our babies were small- 5 lbs., 4 lbs., 7 lbs., 6 lbs.)
+The last time that I would bring a new baby home and visitors would tell me that he/she was “the tiniest baby I ever held” (our babies were small- 5 lbs., 4 lbs., 7 lbs., and 6 lbs.)

 The last time that I would nurse a baby, while rubbing that soft baby head with what felt like duck fuzz instead of hair, and listen to their little breath and grunt as they swallowed each sip of milk (that tiny, unintended smile that they have when they are falling asleep with a full belly)

 Yes, the last baby is a hard chapter to close in the book of life.

 I guess what it really means is that we are getting older.
 Gone are the days when we spent a lifetime dreaming of these things… engagements, wedding, pregnancy, and birth.
 From the time that I was in elementary school, I can remember pretending to be pregnant (Pillow under my shirt).
 You spend so many years dreaming of those days… and they come and go so quickly!